|

 The clauses can be divided into nine

-groups, regarding: 1. church; 2. feudal law; 3. feudal law -
+3. feudal law -

-issues, e.g. dismissal of John's foreign mercenaries; 9. ensuring
+issues, e.g. dismissal of John's foreign mercenaries

-the king is acting according to this agreement.
+the king is acting according to this agreement

 The barons were pleased and renewed their oath of allegiance to the

-king the same day Magna Carta was agreed upon (June 19, 1215.)
+king on the same day Magna Carta had been agreed upon — June 19, 1215.

 The Pope took sides

-thought of him.
-The First Baron's War was fought 1215 - 1217.
+The First Baron's War was fought

 King John

-and the document was reprinted in the name of John's son
+The document was reprinted in the name of John's son

 Henry

 III.
-Further changes were made in 1217 and 1225.
+Further changes were issued in 1217 and 1225.

 generations.
 How so?